Why is the Little Fox Shop closed right now?

 Why Did the Partnership Between the Little Fox and the Friends of the Fox Breakdown?

 This partnership had worked well enough for most of the last 9 years.
-Earlier this year, Susan and Stephanie requested a raise and proper classification of their salaries for tax purposes.
-The Friends of the Fox Library board denied their requests.
+Earlier this year, Susan and Stephanie requested a raise.
+The Friends of the Fox Library board denied their request.
 Shortly thereafter Susan and Stephanie then asked for mediation, which the Friends of the Fox Library declined.
 On August 10, 2018, the board attempted to “fire” Susan and Stephanie, resulting in the shut down of the store.